seecr/autotest/README.rst

 ``child(**options)``

-This creates a child but returns a context manager.
+This creates a child and returns a context manager.
 Afterwards it will log the number of tests found and run.

 .. code:: python